Hey There, Fellow Tree Hugger!

 I know…not the best analogy, but it worked for my kid.
 Maybe it will work for yours, too!

-If you have other ways we can make a dent in our carbon footprint, please feel free to comment below.
+Can you think of other ways we can make a dent in our carbon footprint?
+There are many more, I'm sure.
 Thanks for reading this entire article; I know it was a doozy.
 I hope it’s provided you with some good references.
 For more learning opportunities, see my recommendations below.